GitGit Waterfall (also known as ‘Git Git’) is one of the biggest waterfalls in Bali, and it’s one of our new favorites.

 How To Get To GitGit Waterfall

-It’s a 30 minute drive from Singaraja, or a 2 hour drive from Ubud.
+GitGit twin waterfall is located in north Bali, near the Singaraja area.
+It’s a 30 minute drive from Singaraja, or 2 hours from Ubud.

-From the parking area, cross the street and walk south on the sidewalk for about 50 yards.
-You will see a sign for GitGit waterfall.
+Once you arrive in the parking, cross the street and walk uphill on the sidewalk for about 50 meters.
+You’ll see a sign for GitGit waterfall.

-The foot path to the waterfall is paved and only takes 5-10 minutes.
+The foot path to the waterfall is paved, all downhill, and only takes about 10 minutes.

 There are lots of other waterfalls in the same area as GitGit, so it’s possible to knock out a bunch of them in one day.